kbedros9090/ShaftDynamicsSimulatorProject/README.md

 4. Add the project folder to MATLAB path
 -  Open MATLAB → Home → Set Path → Add Folder → Save

+## Validation / Results
+Simulation results were validated by comparing peak shaft responses with theoretical predictions.
+Graphs and GUI animations illustrate how friction and damping affect system behavior.
+MATLAB simulations (with friction) and Simulink simulations (without friction) can be directly compared for deeper insight.

 ## Contributing
 Contributions are welcome.
 Please fork the repository and submit a pull request with suggested improvements or additional features.